 - Students participate in a variety of recreational activities, including use of MSU’s fitness facilities.

-The students have demonstrated an eagerness to learn, no matter the circumstances—as is evident in the attached photos, they even innovated to use windows as whiteboards so that they could have learning sessions in their dorm.
+The students have demonstrated an eagerness to learn, no matter the circumstances they even innovated to use windows as whiteboards so that they could have learning sessions in their dorm.
 We look forward to building on their summer experience in the coming school year.